xinqian-mit/API_Phonons/Readme.md

 # API_Phonons
 ----
 This is a API that interfaces ase, lammps, phonopy, alamode thirdorder.py and quippy for molecular simulation.
 Written by Xin Qian @ MIT.

-To use this package, one needs to install phonoy, thirdorder.py lammps python interface, quippy and ALM.
-One could check the tutorials for those packages on how to install them.

-This package is written to interface different phonon simulation tools, making it convenient to extract force constants of any empirical or machine learning potentials, or from AIMD data.
+This package is developed to interface different phonon simulation tools, making it convenient to extract force constants of any empirical or machine learning potentials, or from AIMD data.

 The API_*.py files contains functions for interfacing different packages, while in the directory script/, I provided examples for computing those different properties including harmonic/thirdorder force constants, or dielectric tensors.
-Utilizing Alamode, it can also self-consistently compute force constants renormalized at higher temperatures.
+Utilizing Alamode, it can also self-consistently compute force constants renormalized at higher temperatures, which even works for dynamically unstable system with soft phonon modes.

 ### Installation